Ruins of Adventure

 - When engaged with large numbers of weak enemies (less than 1 HD each), the warrior gains double his normal number of attacks per round (including doubling attacks with off-hand weapons).

-- A fighter can teach weapon proficiencies when he reaches 3rd level and can train students in the use of any weapon in which he is specialized.
+- A fighter can teach the use of any weapon in which he is specialized.
 The fighter may train a number of students equal to his level in a single “training class.”
 A training class requires eight hours of study each and every day for one month.
-At the end of that time, each student must make an Intelligence check.
+At the end of that time, each student must make a Reason check.
 Those who pass gain a bonus proficiency slot in that weapon.
 A student may only be trained once, regardless of success, with a specific weapon.
 Students can learn any number of new proficiencies in this manner, even beyond those slots normally allowed for a character of that level.

 - A fighter can operate heavy war machines when he reaches 4th level, including bombardment engines (such as ballistae, catapults, and trebuchets), crushing engines (such as rams and bores), and siege towers.